jasonamark/jasonamark/README.md

 <img src="https://github.com/jasonamark/jasonamark/blob/main/matrix-introduction.gif" width="100%" />

-In this simulation, I'm an architect who sculpts the canvas of the visual world.
+In this simulation, I'm an architect that sculpts the canvas of the visual world.
 I take data and create captivating visuals using event handlers that trigger transitions and animations that bring the world to life.

-### My Development Tools
+### Development Tools

-My tools allow me to manipulate the digital environment, turning abstract data into interactive, engaging experiences that enchant the viewer.
-In this realm, I use code to paint dynamic landscapes where each interaction tells a story and every detail contributes to the immersive tapestry of the user's experience.
+My tools allow me to manipulate the digital environment, turning abstract data into interactive, engaging experiences that enchant audiences.
+I use code to paint dynamic landscapes where each interaction tells a story and every detail contributes to the immersive tapestry of the user's experience.

 <table align="center">
   <tr>